 Sales were poor following the launch of the Segway Scooter in 2003.
 Segway was subsequently acquired by a Chinese start-up that announced production would cease in 2020.

 The reputation of Segway suffered damage from several high-profile accidents.
 Many Segway riders were simply unaware of the protection required to ride two-wheeled vehicles.

 Additionally, Segway scooters were overpriced and impractical.
 With most cities designed for either pedestrian or large vehicles, the Segway lacked both the infrastructure and necessary regulation to become a form of mass transportation.
 Cheaper and more practical electric scooters sealed the fate of Segway after they were released in 2017.

 If you suffered a serious injury involving a Segway, or any other personal transportation device, that broke down or had some type of mechanical error, consult with an injury lawyer and consider filing a product liability claim.
 Filing a product liability claim is important, not only so you can recover compensation for medical bills, lost wages, and pain and suffering, but also to highlight a problem with a device so the general public is aware of what can happen to them.

 See all related product liability lawsuits our attorneys covered so far.

 Do I have a Segway Scooter Injury Accident Lawsuit?

-The Personal Injury & Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Segway crash injury lawsuits.
+The Personal Injury & Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in Segway crash injury lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.